laszewsk/mlcommons/benchmarks/cloudmask/experiments/rivanna/README.md

 mkdir -p ${PROJECT_DIR}
 cd ${PROJECT_DIR}
 git clone ssh://git@github.com/laszewsk/mlcommons.git
+git checkout main
 cd mlcommons/benchmarks/cloudmask/experiments/rivanna
 ```

+In case you would like to have a different branch other than
+main, please use the name of the branch in the `git checkout`
+command.

 ## 3. Obtaining the data

 Next we obtain the data.
 The command uses an aws call to download both